planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 Riding atop a mount is a great advantage.
 In combat, the mount and rider count as a single unit.
 A mounted rider may use the mount's Speed instead of their own and enjoys Partial Cover (+2).
 The two must share the same Action but may Split Attacks between them.
 Otherwise, treat them as individuals.

- The mount uses a simplified NPC Pool, with their FRAME in parentheses.
+ The mount uses a simplified NPC Pool, showing their usual Pool + FRAME.
 The rider may use their riding-related Concept to get the Mount to do something it does not want to, such as leaping over a dangerous obstacle, learning a trick, running to exhaustion, or staying in a battlefield.
 Treat this as a Parley Check (rider's Concept vs. mount's Pool).
 A trained mount behaves differently in certain conditions.
 For example, a war horse does not balk at combat or gunfire.

 {: .text-center}
 **MOUNTS**

--   **Camel:** *Pool 4D(FRAME 7), Speed 2, Attack (kick 7 DAM)*.
+-   **Camel:** *4D+7, Speed 2, Attack (kick 7 DM)*.
 Ships of the desert, hardy and stubborn.
--   **Donkey:** *Pool 4D(FRAME 5), Speed 2, Attack (kick 5 DAM)*.
+-   **Donkey:** *4D+5, Speed 2, Attack (kick 5 DM)*.
 Like a small but sturdy horse.
 Shines on rough terrain as a pack or riding animal.
--   **Elephant:** *Pool 4D(FRAME 12), Speed 1, Attack (stomp 12 DAM)*.
+-   **Elephant:** *4D+12, Speed 1, Attack (stomp 12 DM)*.
 Mighty and steady.
--   **Horse:** *Pool 4D(FRAME 7), Speed 3, Attack (kick 7 DAM)*.
+-   **Horse:** *4D+7, Speed 3, Attack (kick 7 DM)*.
 A strong, fast, and awe-inspiring mount for the ages.
--   **Mule**: *Pool 4D(FRAME 7), Speed 2, Attack (kick 7 DAM)*.
+-   **Mule**: *4D+7, Speed 2, Attack (kick 7 DM)*.
 A sturdy mount or beast of burden with a lot of attitude.

 ## Vehicles